harpalassi/bowling-scorecard/README.md

 To start the tests, run `npm run test` or `npm run test:tdd` for watch mode.
 Tests include the following:

 - Rolls do not accept negative numbers or more than 10 pins per roll

+- Can confirm whether a strike or a spare is made within a frame

 - Calculates total score with all gutter-balls